 EnergySolutions' Statue-Issued Part B Permit and Groundwater Quality Discharge Permit include the authorizations and requirements for EnergySolutions to receive PCB waste regulated for disposal under 40 CFR 761.
 The PCB waste types acceptable at EnergySolutions are listed in Section 3.1.6 of the BWF WAC.
-The generator must include a description of the type of PCB waste in the narrative of Attachment B.5.
+The generator must include a description of the type of PCB waste in the narrative of waste profile.
 The PCB Waste Certification form does not need to accompany the waste shipment unless requested by EnergySolutions during the Waste Profile approval process.
+The PCB information may also be completed in the online Customer Portal.